$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The geometric step

 which equals the right side of the equation.

 Returning to our concrete situation, we focus on equation \ref{cccoeffs}(3) and, simultaneously, on the case $\la = \eot(\eo+\et)^{n-1}$ of equation \ref{cccoeffs}(4).
 We have, tautologically

-We wish to compute the coproduct $\Delta$ of both sides, remembering that $c^\sharp$, since it corresponds to \footnote{Temp.
-Clarified role of cocycle condition.} a cocycle for the trivial group action, preserves the coproduct.
+We wish to compute the coproduct $\Delta$ of both sides, remembering that $c^\sharp$, since it corresponds to a cocycle for the trivial group action, preserves the coproduct.
 On the right side, we have

 On the left we have